Novadge/novamail/README.md

 <br/>
 One simple form is:
 <code>
-sendEmail(String to, String subject, String body)
+sendEmail(Map map)
 </code>

 Where ......

+map contains parameters...
-to: Email recipient eg recipient@gmail.com
+map.to: Email recipient eg recipient@gmail.com

-subject: "Your email subject"
+map.subject: "Your email subject"

-body: "The body of your message"
+map.body: "The body of your message"

 <h2>Example</h2>